lawrenceyoon/Pomodoro-Timer-Project/README.md

 https://project-pomodoro-timer-qualified-1-gray.vercel.app/

 ## Context
 This React app is a replicated Pomodoro Timer from Thinkful's course.
-I collaborated with a two others to see the power of teamwork, focus on pair programming (our case was one driver, 2 navigators), and to demonstrate our knowledge of the coursework so far.
-We were learning React in this stage and found this project to really solidify our understanding of how state, props, and components are broken down.
+I collaborated with two others for this project.
+This taught me the importance of teamwork, what pair programming is about (our case was one driver, 2 navigators), and was a reason to showcase our knowledge of the coursework so far.
+We were learning React in this stage and found this project to really solidify our understanding of how state, props, and components were broken down.

 ## Intention
 Pomodoro Timer is great for those who have a hard time focusing (especially students).
 You can set a focus timer for 25 (default) minutes, then take a 5 (default) min breather.
 It is recommended you focus on anything else other than what you were doing, such as going for a quick walk to clear your mind or getting some quick snacks.